Coronavirus (COVID-19)

 The World Health Organisation has provided the following steps to protect yourself and others from COVID-19:

-- wear a mask when indoors or when physical distancing is not possible
+- wear a high quality well-fitted mask when indoors or when physical distancing is not possible

 - cover your cough with the bend in your elbow or use a tissue and throw it away afterwards

-- avoid crowded or busy places and stay at least 1.5 metres away from other people at all times
+- avoid crowded or busy places and keep a big space between you and other people

 - stay at home if you feel unwell – even if you only have a slight fever or cough